Case Management

 FRCC Resources

-• Mental Health Counseling: Free for all students, both in-person or remote sessions available with FRCC mental health counselors.
-Students can also access remote services through BetterMynd, an outside partner that offers telehealth style visits with a mental health counselor.
+Free for all students, both in-person or remote sessions available with FRCC student case managers.
+Students can also access remote services through BetterMynd, an outside partner that offers telehealth style visits with a student case manager.

 Community Resources